Zeeeepa/xyops/docs/workflows.md

 Event nodes can reference events of type `workflow`.
 To run as a sub‑workflow:

 - The sub‑workflow must have an enabled manual trigger.
 The engine uses this to determine the start node.
-- Parent workflow input (data/files) is passed into the sub‑workflow’s trigger node.
+- Parent workflow input (data/files) is passed into the sub‑workflow's trigger node.
 - Limits and actions on the parent workflow do not automatically apply to the sub‑workflow unless explicitly attached to the node.